-- Ain Aar Campus: Lower and Upper Schools
+- Ain Aar Campus: lower and upper school

-The Elementary School covers grades one through five (ages six to eleven).
-Again, a close relationship between educators, parents and students is very much sought after.
+The elementary school, with around 800 students, covers grades one through five (ages six to eleven).
+IC encourages a close relationship between educators, parents, and students.

-The medium of instruction is in either English or French, depending on the track chosen for the student, and Arabic is mandatory for all students and consists of two periods per day.
+The medium of instruction is in either English or French, depending on the track chosen for the student.
+Arabic is mandatory for all students and

-A special Arabic program is made available to IC students who have lived abroad and qualify for exemption from the regular programs.
-Both the English and French tracts follow an integrated approach to acquiring knowledge using the Primary Years Program (PYP) framework.
+A special Arabic program is available to IC students who have lived abroad and qualify for exemption from the regular programs.
+Both the English and French tracts follow an integrated approach to gaining knowledge using the Primary Years Program (PYP) framework.

-An activity-based, inquiry approach to education is emphasized, which allows each student to learn through play, discovery, experimentation and questioning.
-There are typically around 800 students every academic year at the Elementary.
+IC emphasizes an activity-based, inquiry approach to education that allows students to learn through play, discovery, experimentation, and questioning.

 It offers three programs: